Docker containerized apps (for scientists)

 2 Docker with GPU

-Annoying, last time I tried and required manual patching so intrusive that it was easier not to use Docker at all.
+Annoying: last time I tried this, it required manual patching so intrusive that it was easier to avoid Docker entirely.
 Maybe better now?
 I’m not doing this at the moment, and the terrain is shifting.
 The currently least-awful hack could be simple.
-Or, not.
+Or not.

 This might be an advantage of Apptainer.